BluTargaryan/peaceakoja-portfolio-v2/README.md

 ## Diary Entry 1
 Installed MUI-base.
 Created nav dropdown component utilizing MUI, added to Nav component and made visible only at mobile device breakpoints.
 Created a data-int folder to better manage internal app data and limit code repetition/redundancy by rendering through mapping.

+## Diary Entry 2
+Built the hero section for the home page, imported images in the public folder.